majordomusio/majord-aws-openshift/README.md

 * 1 Bastion host

 The playbooks create the AWS infrastructure for the cluster before starting the OpenShift installation.
-OpenShift is installed using the official Ansible playbooks from [openshift/openshift-ansible](https://github.com/openshift/openshift-ansible).
+OpenShift itself is installed using the official Ansible playbooks from [openshift/openshift-ansible](https://github.com/openshift/openshift-ansible).

 ## Where do I start?